 Brands that understand customer loyalty in marketing understand that the initial purchase isn’t just a single, open-and-shut transaction – but potentially the beginning of a long conversation that spans products, channels, and years.
 If you can reflect the offline experience in an online format such as an app, for example, you’ll make life easier for customers.
 Rewards and loyalty points can turn a customer complaint on social into a neutral or even positive experience that encourages repeat business.

 A SCV will help you develop these capabilities by joining the online and offline data buckets.
-You should be looking at implementing some sort of customer data platforms (CDP), which eases the process of collecting and analysing this information with minimal latency.
-The most up-to-date insights will help you deliver an up-to-date experience – and appropriate rewards – to customers, and they’ll make sure your marketing efforts can keep up when buyer behaviour changes.
+You should be looking at implementing some sort of customer data platforms (CDP), which eases the process of collecting and analyzing this information with minimal latency.
+The most up-to-date insights will help you deliver an up-to-date experience – and appropriate rewards – to customers, and they’ll make sure your marketing efforts can keep up when buyer behavior changes.